Quick Answer

 Before you commit to a plan, verify these items on the provider page:

 For regular video calls, 30-60GB of high-speed hotspot data is a practical starting budget, then adjust to your workload.
 Keep a dated screenshot or PDF of the exact terms you selected.
-If a limit is unclear, leave yourself a placeholder such as "Add current plan limit after verification" until you confirm it.
+If a limit is unclear, verify the current plan limit in carrier or provider source records before using it in your work budget.

 Related: How to Find Reliable Wi-Fi Anywhere in the World.